 IU Libraries' Staff Awards Funded by Donors

 Candidates are nominated by faculty or graduate students early in the spring semester.
-A winner is chosen and announced in late April/early May.
-If you would like to nominate someone or have questions, contact Libadv@indiana.edu.
+A winner is chosen and announced in late April.
+If you have questions, contact Libadv@indiana.edu.

 This award is named after the esteemed William Evans Jenkins, the chief librarian of Indiana University from 1904 –1921.
 The Jenkins award may be presented annually to a current or former librarian(s) on the Bloomington campus, in recognition of their outstanding contributions to the Indiana University Libraries or to the library profession in general.
 While eligibility for the award is limited to former and current Bloomington campus librarians, nominations may be made by any member of the Indiana University community.
 Outstanding Bloomington Library Faculty colleagues deserve recognition and appreciation.
 Nominations for this award may be submitted individually or jointly.
 Nominations are gathered at the beginning of the spring semester with the award being given in late April/May.